 : Specifies the internal port that Nginx is using.web

-network, shared with Traefik.nginx.local
+network, shared with Traefik.In the nginx

 directory, start the Nginx service with Docker Compose: